arthurweinmann/blog/web/articles/monaco_editor_is_more_complex_than_DNA.md

++++MetaDescription The human DNA, comprised of approximately 3.5 billion base pairs, equates to about 750 Megabytes of data.
+This constitutes all the information necessary to construct a human being.
+Moreover, it encapsulates the instructions on how to interpret this data.
+When I first compiled the Monaco Editor, the sum of all files amounted to around 1.4 Gigabytes - twice the size of the source code required for human construction!

+--END METAS--

 # More Complex Than DNA

 The human DNA, comprised of approximately 3.5 billion base pairs, equates to about 750 Megabytes of data.
 This constitutes all the information necessary to construct a human being.
 Moreover, it encapsulates the instructions on how to interpret this data.